Communication-Aware Multi-Agent Reinforcement Learning for Decentralized Cooperative UAV Deployment: Related Work

-This section reviews existing research related to our work.
-We first summarize reinforcement-learning approaches for UAV control, then discuss communication mechanisms and graph-based representations for multi-agent coordination.\\
+This section reviews prior work related to our study.
+We first summarize reinforcement-learning approaches for UAV control and then discuss communication mechanisms and graph-based representations for cooperative multi-agent coordination.

-\textbf{Maximum Coverage Location Problem for multiple UAVs}: Early research on UAV deployment has commonly framed the problem as a variant of the Maximum Coverage Location Problem (MCLP).
+\textbf{Maximum Coverage Location Problem for Multiple UAVs}: Early UAV-deployment research commonly frames the problem as a variant of the Maximum Coverage Location Problem (MCLP).
 When applied to UAV systems, MCLP captures the core challenge of selecting drone locations that maximize sensing or communication coverage under resource constraints.
-A representative formulation is the Maximum Coverage Facility Location Problem with Drones (MCFLPD) proposed by Chauhan et al.\cite{CHAUHAN20191}, which models UAV deployment as a static mixed‑integer program incorporating battery‑limited range, energy consumption, and facility capacities; despite its expressiveness, the MCFLPD quickly becomes computationally expensive and requires specialized heuristics for a tractable solution.
+A representative formulation is the Maximum Coverage Facility Location Problem with Drones (MCFLPD) proposed by Chauhan et al.~\cite{CHAUHAN20191}, which models UAV deployment as a static mixed-integer program incorporating battery-limited range, energy consumption, and facility capacities.
+Despite its expressiveness, MCFLPD quickly becomes computationally expensive and therefore requires specialized heuristics to remain tractable.

-\textbf{Reinforcement Learning for Multi-UAV Systems}: Researchers have demonstrated the utility of reinforcement learning algorithms in UAV-assisted wireless networks \cite{8494742, 8600371}.
-Lee et al. \cite{Bella} introduced the DroneDR framework for UAV deployment within a centralized architecture.
-Still, this approach poses a single point of failure and lacks practicality in satellite-denied environments.
-Kaviani et al. \cite{DeepCQ+} proposed DeepCQ+, a deep reinforcement-learning-based routing protocol for highly dynamic mobile ad hoc networks.
-Our work addresses similar scenarios but adopts a distributed approach.
-UAVs are also utilized for wildfire monitoring in \cite{wildfire-drone}, where Julian et al. employed deep Q-learning for path planning.
-At the same time, the field of adversarial multi-UAV environments remains relatively unexplored.
+\textbf{Reinforcement Learning for Multi-UAV Systems}: Researchers have demonstrated the utility of reinforcement learning algorithms in UAV-assisted wireless networks~\cite{8494742, 8600371}.
+Lee et al.~\cite{Bella} introduced the DroneDR framework for UAV deployment within a centralized architecture; however, this design creates a single point of failure and is impractical in satellite-denied environments.
+Kaviani et al.~\cite{DeepCQ+} proposed DeepCQ+, a deep-reinforcement-learning-based routing protocol for highly dynamic mobile ad hoc networks.
+Our work addresses related scenarios but adopts a distributed approach.
+UAVs have also been used for wildfire monitoring in~\cite{wildfire-drone}, where Julian et al. employed deep Q-learning for path planning.